freenas/freenas-docs/userguide/tn_initial.rst

 arrived in less than pristine condition, immediately take pictures and contact iXsystems support.

-Check that your shipment includes the following items:
+Check that your shipment includes these items:

 * %brand% Storage Array